ABOUT QUEEN ANNE

 Emma Cunniffe (The Crucible, Great Expectations) returns as Queen Anne and is joined by Romola Garai (Suffragette, The Hour) as Sarah, Duchess of Marlborough in Helen Edmundson's ( The Heresy of Love) gripping play that reveals the corruption and intrigue at the heart of the court.

-Queen Anne is directed by Natalie Abrahami (Happy Days) and plays for a strictly limited thirteen week season presented by TRH Productions, Scott Landis and Tulchin Bartner Productions.
+Queen Anne is directed by Natalie Abrahami (Happy Days) and plays for a strictly limited thirteen week season presented by TRH Productions and Zeilinger Productions.

 1702.
 William III is on the throne and England is on the verge of war.